 In this article, I discuss a forex trading concept known as Day Trading or short-term trading.

-Why Day Trading?
+Why Day Trading in Kenya?

 Day Trading is for persons who have a lot of time on their hands.
 It is the easiest strategy of trading that does not involve too much technical analysis.
 However, you will be required to be in front of your monitor most of the time in order to place and close trades.